reversecoderslab/flyCaptcha/README.md

 ## flyCaptcha

+### 🔥 Big announcement 🔥 : Since January 3rd, 2024, in addition to the Web Captcha Solver, we also support the full Captcha Solving and Verification Process for the TikTok Mobile App ‼️

 **The Number #1 TikTok Captcha Solving Service on RapidAPI.** We provide a highly maintained, up-to-date and scalable API based solution for many possible use cases and applications.

 Automatic captcha solving service, stably support for a single customer with an average of millions of calls per day.